Byzantine Greek Summer School 2015

 Students are taught modern Greek pronunciation, since all the evidence indicates that this is closer to the pronunciation of Greek in the Byzantine period than is the Erasmian pronunciation, in any of its variants, generally used in the teaching of Classical Greek.
 However, students who wish to go on to further study in contexts where Erasmian pronunciation is in use can be introduced to that system towards the end of the course.
 Students get constant practice in reading Greek aloud.
 Having learned modern pronunciation they have a head start if they wish at some stage to learn the modern form of the language.

 The basic idea is for two teachers to be involved, one teaching the morning sessions which concentrate on formal grammar and the learning of paradigms, and the other teaching the afternoon sessions where we work on Byzantine texts.
-In 2013 the principal teachers in Level-1 will be Anthony Hirst (grammar) and Michael Strain (text), perhaps with some contributions from one or two other teachers.
 Precise instructions are given as to what needs to be memorized at each stage, on a daily basis.
 The emphasis, though, is on understanding the principles of morphology rather than learning noun and verb tables by heart.

 There are frequent short written tests, which are corrected by the teachers and returned to the students, throughout the course.
 At the end of the course there is written exam paper (two-and-a-half hours) and students who pass this are given a certificate to say that they have successfully completed the course.